SenseNet/docs.sensenet.com/content/api-docs/querying/09-multiple-predicates.md

 The "-" or prohibit operator excludes documents that contain the term after the "-" symbol.

-To search for content that contain "apple" but not "melon" use the query:
+To search for content that contain "upgrade" but not "demo" use the query:

 <tab category="querying" article="query-multiple-predicates" example="minus" />